Golden-Ratio-Analytic-Services/SaferDrivesMexico/README.md

 <h3 align="center">Description</h3>

-**Safer Drives Mexico** is meant to allow users to avoid high risk zones traveling within and through Mexico.
+**Safer Drives Mexico** is a mapping or routing application meant to allow users to avoid high risk zones traveling within and through Mexico.
+The objective is to allow users to avoid high risk social behavior to allow for a more enjoyable and safer trip.

 - Client side (*frontend*) utilizes ***React.js*** & ***react-router-dom*** in combination with ***Material MUI*** create themes to provide cohesive structure.
-- Leaflet map for visualizing your low risk route, using - insert here -
+- ***Leaflet map*** for visualizing low risk route in the desired geographical region.
 - Scrapes -twitter/facebook/etc/generic - in order to determine high risk zones based on key phrases in (database types) using (insert tool here).
 - User's enter their start and end destination, travel method and the application provides a route that includes risk weighted routing options.